theanine3D/pso_ultimate_importer/README.md

 Currently, this addon does *not* support:
-- Animations / skeletons - this is on the roadmap
+- Animations / skeletons - planned
 - Exporting models - not planned

 ## Installation